liferay-search/liferay-docs/en/deployment/articles-dxp/03-installing-a-search-engine/03-enterprise-search/02-monitoring/01-monitoring-intro.markdown

 [Elastic's documentation](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/setup-xpack.html).

 After this step you can access Kibana at `https://localhost:5601` and sign in with a Kibana user.
-The last step is to connect Kibana to @product@.
+The last step is to connect Kibana to @sharepoint@.

 ## Configuring the Liferay Connector to X-Pack Monitoring